zhsj/wghttp/README.md

 In local exit mode, the proxy is served on WireGuard network, and the traffic from WireGuard goes to local network.

-For detail usage, see <https://github.com/zhsj/wghttp/tree/master/docs>.
+For detailed usage, see <https://github.com/zhsj/wghttp/tree/master/docs>.